e-sollier/DL2020/README.rst

 Real data
 **********************
 Our framework is applicable to any kind of (n_obs * n_features) multi-class dataset, as it is able to reconstruct the underlying graph.
 Indeed, the performance is better when there is an underlying dependence structure among features.
 A sample real dataset can be found `here <https://polybox.ethz.ch/index.php/s/pxKp4ztYWbCMl7y>`_.
 This is a preprocessed version of `this dataset <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE132044>`_.
+Preprocessing is done in R and can be found `here <https://github.com/e-sollier/DL2020/blob/main/notebooks/GNN_input_prep_pbmc.Rmd>`_

 Graph inference
 **********************